21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 Convento de Santa Clara is a 15th-century working monastery just a bit up a steep hill from the center of Funchal.

-The convent is open just a few hours a day (10-12, and not on Sundays).
-For just 2 EUR you get a guided tour by one of the nuns.
+The convent is open for limited hours and can only be visited on a guided tour led by one of the nuns.
 We didn’t get here on time, but the reviews online are really positive.
 People say it’s a true hidden gem of Funchal, well worth a visit.

 19. Quinta das Cruzes